dhardi/gameshark/Deployment.md

 1. Create a new Heroku app:
     * Click "New" in the top right-hand corner of the landing page, then click "Create new app."
 1. Give the app a unique name:
-    * Will form part of the URL (in the case of this project, I called the Heroku app jobs-a-gooden)
+    * Will form part of the URL (in the case of this project, I called the Heroku app Gameshark)
 1. Select the nearest location:
-    * For me, this was Europe.
+    * For me, eu-north-1.
 1. Add Database to the Heroku app:
     * Navigate to the Resources tab of the app dashboard.
 Under the heading "Add ons," search for "Heroku Postgres" and click on it when it appears.
     * Select "Hobby Dev - Free" from the "plan name" drop-down menu and click "Submit Order Form."